molily/molily.de/_posts/2017-11-25-robust-javascript.md

 var pElements = Array.from(document.querySelectorAll('p'));
 ```

-This won’t work in a browser that only supports ECMAScript 5 because `Array.from()` is first specified in ECMAScript 6.
+Still, this won’t work in a browser that only supports ECMAScript 5 because `Array.from()` is first specified in ECMAScript 6.
 Babel does not translate the function call.
 To use new ECMAScript objects and methods, you can use a polyfill (see above).
 The Babel project provides a [polyfill based on core-js](https://babeljs.io/docs/usage/polyfill/).

 ### Languages that compile to JavaScript